G-Research-LLE/request-republish-package/README.md

 ## Why?

-This action (and [G-Research-LLE/check-and-republish-package](https://github.com/G-Research-LLE/check-and-republish-package), combined with some carefully controlled permissions, can be used to ensure that all of the GitHub packages on a GitHub org have been built from protected branches.
+This action (combined with [G-Research-LLE/check-and-republish-package](https://github.com/G-Research-LLE/check-and-republish-package) and some carefully crafted permissions) can be used to ensure that all of the GitHub packages on a GitHub org have been built from protected branches.
 This can be useful where the packages are to be relied upon in a secure environment.
 For further details see SDR-816 in G-Research internal JIRA.